delta-io/delta/README.md

 As an optimization, storage systems can also allow _partial listing of a directory, given a start marker_.
 Delta Lake can use this ability to efficiently discover the latest version of a table, without listing all of the files in the transaction log.

+## Concurrency Level

+Delta Lake supports concurrent reads.
+Right now it only supports concurrent _append-only_ writes.
+To be considered as _append-only_, a writer must be blindly adding new data and does not read or modify existing data of the table in any way.

+Note that concurrent reads and appends are allowed even when they are operated on the same Delta Lake table partition.

 # Reporting issues
 We use [GitHub Issues](https://github.com/delta-io/delta/issues) to track community reported issues.
 You can also [contact](#community) the community for getting answers.